Melanie Mitchell: Life

 Melanie Mitchell was born and raised in Los Angeles, California.
 She attended Brown University in Providence, Rhode Island, where she studied physics, astronomy and mathematics.
 Her interest in artificial intelligence was spurred in college when she read Douglas Hofstadter's Gödel, Escher, Bach.

 After graduating, she worked as a high school math teacher in New York City.
 Deciding she "needed to be" in artificial intelligence, Mitchell tracked down Douglas Hofstadter, repeatedly asking to become one of his graduate students.
 After finding Hofstadter's phone number at MIT, a determined Mitchell made several calls, all of which went unanswered.
 She was ultimately successful in reaching Hofstadter after calling at 11 p.m., and secured an internship working on the development of Copycat.

 In the fall of 1984, Mitchell followed Hofstadter to the University of Michigan, submitting a "last minute" application to the university's doctoral program.
 She earned her Ph.D. in 1990 with the dissertation Copycat: A Computer Model of High-Level Perception and Conceptual Slippage in Analogy-Making.

+Career

+Mitchell is a Professor at the Santa Fe Institute.
+Mitchell developed the Complexity Explorer platform for the Santa Fe Institute, which offers online courses.
+More than 25.000 students took Mitchell's course "Introduction to Complexity".

+In 2018, Barbara Grosz, Dawn Song and Melanie Mitchell organised the workshop "On Crashing the Barrier of Meaning in AI".

+She features regularly as a guest expert in the Learning Salon, an online interdisciplinary series of meetings about biological and artificial intelligence.

+Awards

+In 2020, Mitchell received the Herbert A. Simon Award (NECSI).